AdobeDocs/workfront.en/help/quicksilver/planning/fields/create-fields.md

 1. Add the following information in the **New field** tab:
      * **Name**: The name of the field type, as it will appear in a table or the Details page of the record. <!--ensure they updated this; and update the screen shot: it used to be "Label"-->
      * **Description**: Additional information about the field.
 The description of a field displays when you hover over the field's column in a table.
-     * **Choices**: The options  available to select from the drop-down menu after the field is saved.
-You can have both numbers and letters for the name of each choice.
+     * **Choices**: The options that users can select when updating this field.
+You can use both numbers and letters for the name of each choice.
-1. Click **Add choice** to add as many choices as needed.
+1. Click **Add choice** to add more choices.
 There is no limit to how many choices you can add to a multi-select field.
 1. (Optional) Manually drag and drop each choice in the desired order, or select the **Sort choices A-Z** option if you want the choices to be automatically listed in alphabetical order. <!--Add this if they added this functionality: You cannot edit this option after you save the field.-->
 1. (Optional) To remove a choice, click the **x** icon to the right of it.